AISD: a segregated district, then and now

 The high school designated for African-American students was the original L. C. Anderson School.
 Its campus now hosts the Alternative Learning Center.

-The AISD school board order that schools be integrated came in August of 1955, but it was not fully implemented across all grade levels until June of 1963.
-Thirteen black teenagers were the first to integrate Austin’s schools; one enrolled at McCallum, five at Travis, and seven at Austin High.
+The AISD school board order that schools be integrated came in August of 1955, as 12 black teenagers were the first to integrate Austin’s schools; one enrolled at McCallum, five at Travis, and seven at Austin High.
 The first student to integrate McCallum was Margie Hendricks, then 15.

 Austin’s desegregation order was lifted in 1980; afterwards, the city no longer was obligated to use busing or any other initiatives to proactively promote integration.
 Some social scientists have argued that rescinding integration court orders prompted many cities across the country to rapidly resegregate.